enthought/comtypes/docs/source/com_interfaces.rst

 inherited from ``IUnknown``).  ``IProvideClassInfo2`` inherits from ``IProvideClassInfo`` and adds a ``GetGUID`` method.

-This is the IDL definition, slightly simplified (from Microsofts ``OCIDL.IDL``):
+This is the IDL definition, slightly simplified (from Microsoft's ``OCIDL.IDL``):

 ::